Debating for Democracy

 The Lang Center has developed an internal program to support students who wish to participate in Debating for Democracy.

 All who participate in this internal program will receive a gift card to the Swarthmore Campus & Community Store!

 Here’s how the program works:

-2. You and your letter-writing team meet with a Lang Center staff member during the month of November to receive feedback on your legislative proposal and develop a project idea.
+2. You and your letter-writing team meet with Jennifer Magee between February 12 and March 5 to receive feedback on your legislative proposal and develop a project idea.

 a) be a full-time undergraduate;

 b) be a first year, sophomore, or junior student during spring 2020;

 c) write and mail a letter (no more than 1200 words) to an elected official advocating for a legislative solution to contemporary problem;

 d) provide a 2-page project proposal that is relevant to the legislative solution you advocate for; and

 e) return to campus in the 2020-2021 academic year so as to insure that winning teams can work on their project together.